-What else can you do with your GPS-Receiver when you are bored?
+What else can you do with your GPS-receiver when you are bored?
 Besides geocaching, stomping signs in corn fields and

 drawing of comics one can now abuse a GPS to image the surrounding landscape as a silhouette in the light of the GPS-satellites.